 This guide will look at a pragmatic no-coding-required way to charge for access to live-streamed content.

-Monthly subscriptions are a trend in the online economy, both in terms of all-you-can-eat content platforms like Spotify or Netflix, supporting your favorite indie producers or online personalities via Patreon, or even getting acces to productivity mobile apps such as Omnifocus.
+Monthly subscriptions are a trend in the online economy, both in terms of all-you-can-eat content platforms like Spotify or Netflix, supporting your favorite indie producers or online personalities via Patreon, or even getting access to productivity mobile apps such as Omnifocus.
 On the other hand, the traditional pay-per-view thinking still apply in some scenarios.
 Vimeo is an example where indie film makers are able to offer rental (opens new window) of individual videos for a few dollars a piece, typically.

 Bambuser offers streamlined (opens new window) ways (opens new window) to do (opens new window) live video storytelling straight from your phone (you can use more advanced camera rigs too if you like) with very little effort, without compromising your control over the rights to the content or how the content is published, which is an important factor when choosing a media distributor for paid content.

 Live-streamed Bambuser content is also available after the fact by default, which can be important when selling content: viewers might be upset if they pay hard cash for access but are unable to attend in real time and miss out.
 Being able to re-watch purchased content, at least for a period of time, generally makes sense.